costajob/app-servers/README.md

 The results delivered by GO is consistent, with the lower latency of the pack.

 ### Jetty
-To test Java i used Jetty 9: a modern, stable and quite fast servlet container.
+To test Java i used Jetty 9: a modern, stable and quite fast servlet container (faster, and simpler, than Tomcat).

 ##### Bootstrap
 I followed the minimal Hello World [tutorial](http://www.eclipse.org/jetty/documentation/9.2.2.v20140723/advanced-embedding.html) by Eclipse.

 ##### Considerations
 I know Java is pretty fast nowadays: thousands of optimizations have been done to the JVM and many corporates have invested too much in Java to leave it behind.
-Said that its performance are a tad worst than GO, in particular regarding latency.
+Said that its performance are less consistent than GO, with higher latency and throughput standard deviation.

 ## Conclusions
-To layout my personal ranking i do not only focus on the benchmarks, but also on the simplicity of the program, dependencies footprint and setup times.
+To layout my personal ranking i'm not only considering the benchmarks, but also look at the simplicity of the program, the dependencies footprint and setup times.

 ### 1. GO
 Balancing excellent speed, consistency and ease of use GO is the winner for me.
 It has all of the features you need straight in the standard libraries and made concurrency a real breeze.
 Configuring a production server requires no more than few lines of code and running an OS executable.
+This frees the developer from the heavyweight of "enterprise frameworks", allowing to consider the "Web" just a detail of the main business model (in this regard have a look at [Uncle Bob speech](https://youtu.be/WpkDN78P884)).
 The future of GO also appears bright: it's designed by some of the coolest geeks in the industry (Pike and Thompson among others) and is backed by both Google and a strong OS community.

 ### 2. Node.js
 I am impressed how V8 and clustered Node have performed.
 Reactive programming may not be your best friend (i.e. callbacks hell), but the fact that JavaScript is a well known language explains why Node.js has replaced Rails for the [sacrificial architecture](http://martinfowler.com/bliki/SacrificialArchitecture.html) of several startups projects.
 The only limiting factor for me is that JavaScript was not intended as a general purpose programming language at its birth.
-Node tries to address this by using custom libraries, but it should be great to find core functionalities (i.e. packages dependencies) into the standard one.
+Node tries to address this by using custom libraries, but it should be great to find core functionalities (i.e. package dependencies and IO) into the standard library.
 In this regard Ecmascript6 is promising: it takes a more object oriented approach and rescues features that are missing-in-action on current implementation.

 ### 3. Java
-You could have figured out i do not like Java.
+You could have figured out i don't like Java.
 It's not true, you know.
 Well, is partially true: i dislike Java rigidity of doing things; i dislike its overall verbosity; i dislike the fat frameworks built around it; i dislike having to create a XML every time i do something or, alternatively, trash my code with annotations; i dislike i have to install a 500MB editor to keep things under control; i dislike the fact that SUN have never been able to impose standards and, when they tried, they came out with EJB.
 Ok, it's true...
 Apart from me, if you are not thrilled by new languages and/or other JVM dialects and are comfortable with Java, there's no reason stop using it.
-It's a reliable programming language that can count on a plethora of battle-tested libraries and thousands of excellent resources.
+It's a fast and reliable programming language that can count on a plethora of battle-tested libraries and thousands of excellent resources.

 ### 4. Ruby
 While Ruby clearly suffers its non-parallel nature, it has proven to scale pretty well for standard uses.
-The fact that Ruby got famous thanks to Rails is a double-sharp-side knife: many people complains about Ruby slowness, ignoring it's the bulkiness of Rails they are really dragging on.
+The fact that Ruby got famous thanks to Rails is a double-sharp-side knife: many people complains about Ruby slowness, ignoring it's the bulkiness of Rails they are really dragging behind.
-Ruby lacks the speed of V8 and i suppose it has to keep the pace to be a serious contender of the years to come.
-In this regard Ruby 3.0 is aimed to be x3 faster with a better support for concurrency.
+Ruby lacks the speed of V8 and i think it has to keep the pace to be a serious contender of the years to come.
+In this regard Ruby 3.0 is aimed to be x3 faster (introducing JIT), but i'm not confident it will be able to throw away the process-per-request model.

 ### 5. Elixir
 I am expecting Elixir good results, so the reasons of its ranking are outside of pure performance aspects.
 Elixir leverages on Erlang and this is both for good and bad.
 It's good since it can rely on more than 30 years of Erlang VM programming and optimizations.
 It's bad since i always had the sense of playing with a face-lifting language, knowing i have to deal with Erlang internals when getting more serious.
-Erlang OTP is not straightforward either: aside from having introduced Mix, the overall complexity is still higher than tools like Bundler or GO (the tool).
+Erlang OTP is not straightforward either: aside from having introduced Mix, the overall complexity is still higher than other programming languages.
 Last but not least i consider Erlang a niche language aimed to solve specific use cases (the Web being one of them), but i consider programming without state really painful most of the time.

 ### 6. Python